Mikoli09/personal-homepage/README.md

 # Personal Homepage - Marcin Osojca

 Welcome to my **Homepage**! 🚀
-his is where you can explore my skills, the projects I've worked on, and the technologies I'm exited to learn.
+This is where you can explore my skills, the projects I've worked on, and the technologies I'm exited to learn.
 Feel free to browse, and don't hesitate to reach out if you'd like to collaborate or chat!

 ![homepageGIF](public/assets/homepage.gif)